I assume you want to become a pilot in the shortest time and work as a professional pilot to make a living.

 For this instance, let’s say you want to work in the USA.
 Therefore building 1500 hours is essential, but paying to build 1500 hours will be costly, and no one does that.
 Instead, you have to work as a charter pilot or, more commonly, as a certified flight instructor.

-As a certified flight instructor, it would take another two years to get 1500 flying hours.
+It would take another two years to get 1500 flying hours as a certified flight instructor.

-So at this stage, you have passed a total of three years in the aviation industry.
+So at this stage, you have spent three years in the aviation industry.
 One year to get all your pilot licenses and two years to build hours working as a CFI.

 Often you can reach the 1500 hours stage quicker than that.
 If you focus on your goals and enjoy working as a certified flight instructor, the time will fly quickly, and you will be ready to get your ATPL.